 How To Ride A Drag Lift

-This can be one of the most daunting riding experiences, but fear not!
+Riding any sort of drag lift, whether it's a T-bar or a button, can be one of the most daunting experiences on a snowboard, but fear not!
 Follow our guide and you'll be conquering drags in no time.
-First of all don’t panic, everybody has been in your shoes using a drag lift for the first time and it will get easier and easier as you progress
+First of all don’t panic, everybody has been in your shoes using a drag lift for the first time and it will get easier and easier as you progress.

 Approach the lift queue with your back foot removed from the binding, you can practice scooting along with one foot strapped in on a flat area to get used to it.
 Becoming more comfortable with this will help when it comes to getting off the lift too.

 You can watch the few people in front using the lift for guidance.
 When it’s your turn move forwards into position and check the distance to the next button coming around.
 If it’s too close you can let one go by, giving yourself maximum time to get ready for the next one.

 As the lift comes around from behind you’ll want to be prepared to grab hold of it.
 You can choose to stand with your back foot on your snowboard at this point.
 Place it inside your rear binding or use a stomp pad for some extra grip if required.
 As you become more comfortable on the lift you’ll start to just lift your back foot as you move away.

 Grab hold of the lift and pull the button (or T-bar) down and in between your legs. (slide one side of the T between your legs on the T-bar)